 This support takes many forms.
 For one thing, rather than insist on ready-to-publish works, we famously do rewrites on stories that are “almost perfect.”
 We work with fantasy authors to make certain they make the best use of tie-ins to various international legends and religions in their stories, make sure their magical systems are consistent, and warn them if they might be less than sensitive.

 For science fiction stories we fact check the science, and work with them if their tale needs a tweak to be more in line with what’s possible.
-We check the math on hard sci-fi pieces and help with characterization on dry puzzle stories.
+We check the math on hard sci-fi pieces and help with characterization on character-dry puzzle stories.

 And for all the stories, we suggest things that will increase their storytelling quality: from circularity to simple tricks like setting an important line in its own paragraph, for emphasis.
-If you’ve never been a parent we gently suggest things we might have learned raising our own children.
+If you’ve never been a parent we gently suggest things for your characters we might have learned raising our own children.
 We make sure fight scenes and worldbuilding are believable, too.

 I want to emphasize that we only do this with stories that are almost perfect.
 If you’re a very new writer we often send you to Odyssey or the Online Writing Workshop.
-But we never step on your dream.
+But we never step on your dreams.

 And we do all the same for our poets, too, including an occasional chapbook review.